-24. Enhancements to road transportation arrangements in and out of Gibraltar were agreed upon at talks held in Córdoba, Spain, in 2006.
+25. Enhancements to road transportation arrangements in and out of Gibraltar were agreed upon at talks held in Córdoba, Spain, in 2006.
 They included the introduction at the fence/frontier of lanes in both directions, and red and green channels for both people and vehicles.
-As at February 2019, proportionate customs and police checks remained necessary, given that Gibraltar did not belong to the common customs territory of the European Union.
+As of February 2020, proportionate customs and police checks remained necessary, given that Gibraltar continued to be outside the common customs territory of the European Union as had been the case in the pre-Brexit period.
 Moreover, the United Kingdom and Gibraltar did not belong to the Schengen area for external border control purposes.
 In the view of the administering Power, since 26 July 2013, the Government of Spain has at times imposed disproportionate and time-consuming checks at the border between Gibraltar and Spain; although the situation has improved, it remains unpredictable.